hamptonlabhq/hampton-lab-site/README.md

 1. Make sure the site is running
 2. Run `wget --convert-links --mirror --adjust-extension http://127.0.0.1:3000/` in the directory you want it to copy in.
+3. Run ./deploy_github.sh
-3. Upload static files to your GitHub branch prod for production.
+4. Upload static files to your GitHub branch prod for production.